-At the time, however, this feature will only work on Tango-enabled phones—of which there are only two at the moment.
-There is a third hitting the scene later this year in the ASUS ZenFone AR, but hopefully we’ll start to see more Tango-equipped handsets hitting the scene so this killer technology can actually get used by more than a handful of people.
+At the time, however, this feature will only work on Tango-enabled phones—of which there are only a few at the moment—but hopefully we’ll start to see more Tango-equipped handsets hitting the scene so this killer technology can actually get used by more than a handful of people.

 Android Go: Optimized for Low-Cost Phones

 A couple of years ago, Google announced project called Android One to bring low-cost smartphones to impoverished countries across the globe.
-Today, it announced Android Go, which at first blush appears to basically be a US version of the program.
+At I/O, it announced Android Go, which at first blush appears to basically be a US version of the program.

 The company is also releasing lite versions of the entire Google suite for Go devices, and it will specifically curate the Play Store on these devices to highlight apps that are optimized for use on low-power phones.
 It will also bring data usage front and center, since many low-income users are on pay-as-you-go data plans.
 Data Saver in Chrome will be enabled by default, the Data Usage section of Settings will be accessible directly from the Quick Settings panel.
 Users will even be able to “top up” their data directly from this screen on compatible carriers.
 That’s neat.